mastodon/blog/content/posts/2025-10-29_mastodon_4_5_for_devs/index.md

 Mastodon 4.5 offers server administrators granular options to decide which timelines can be accessed by everyone, only by signed in users or not at all.
 See the documentation of the `Instance` entity, [specifically this attribute and all the following](https://docs.joinmastodon.org/entities/Instance/#timelines_access) for what is possible and how to detect a server's current settings.

-This can lead to situations where when you request a timeline through one of the [timeline endpoints](https://docs.joinmastodon.org/methods/timelines/) you now get a `401` response, meaning access is disabled.
+When you request a timeline through one of the [timeline endpoints](https://docs.joinmastodon.org/methods/timelines/) without an access token you can now get a `401` response, meaning either a signed-in user is required or the feed has been disabled altogether.
+If you use a valid access token and the user is authenticated successfully, you will receive a successful response, `200`, just like before, but the result will be empty in the case that the feed has been disabled completely.
+When in doubt, always check the new settings mentioned above.

 There is one notable exception: Even if access to timelines is disabled completely, they might still be useful as a tool for moderators to scan for new statuses proactively.
 That is why there is a new role permission to override the settings.
 See the [`Role` entity](https://docs.joinmastodon.org/entities/Role/#permission-flags) documentation.
 You will still be able to request timelines on behalf of users with this permission, even when access is disabled for everyone else.